superzrb126/learning/Engine-1.11.0.md

 ### Runtime

+* Docker learned to report the faulty exe when a container cannot be started due to its condition ([#21345](https://github.com/docker/docker/pull/21345))
 * Docker with device mapper will now refuse to run if `udev sync` is not available ([#21097](https://github.com/docker/docker/pull/21097))
 - Fix a bug where Docker would not validate the config file upon configuration reload ([#21089](https://github.com/docker/docker/pull/21089))
 - Fix a hang that would happen on attach if initial start was to fail ([#21048](https://github.com/docker/docker/pull/21048))